simdjson/simdjson/doc/basics.md

 Rewinding
 ----------

-In some instances, you may need to go through a document most than once.
+In some instances, you may need to go through a document more than once.
 For that purpose, you may call the `rewind()` method on the document instance.
-It invalidates all values, objects and arrays that you have created so far, but it allows you to restart processing from the beginning without rescanning all of the input file again.
+It allows you to restart processing from the beginning without rescanning all of the input data again.
+It invalidates all values, objects and arrays that you have created so far.

 In the following example, we print on the screen the number of cars in the JSON input file before printout the data.